 - Whole fruit (like berries, apples, citrus) instead of juice

-From a benefits lens, this category matters because glycemic instability isn’t just about comfort-it’s tied to cardiometabolic risk, which is one of the biggest cost drivers in employer-sponsored plans.
+From a benefits perspective, this category matters because glycemic instability isn’t just about comfort—it’s tied to cardiometabolic risk, a major cost driver in employer-sponsored plans.

 2) Protein anchors (to prevent the snack spiral)